tschatzl/tschatzl.github.io/_posts/2021-06-28-evacuation-failure.md

 All this has been about regions located in G1's old generation, but what about pinned regions in the **young generation**?

-G1 **Evacuation Failure handling** already provides a mechanism to handle objects that stay in place because they could not be copied.
+G1 **Evacuation Failure handling** already provides a mechanism to handle objects that need to stay in place because they could not be copied.
 These (live) objects are marked specially during collection, and at the end of the garbage collection pause there is a special phase to fix up these regions.

 So all set, flip the switch as suggestion in [this patch](https://github.com/openjdk/jdk/compare/master...tschatzl:full-pin-support) and call it a finished job?
 Not so fast :)